 A road crossing a District canal may be culverted, provided, however, it is no closer than 660 feet from an existing crossing.
 The culvert must be sized to pass the design flow with a maximum head loss as specified in A, above.
 No culverted crossing will be permitted in any lateral within 660 feet of the main flow way.

-The culvert design, including invert elevation, diameter, length, and end treatment, must be consistent with the water management objectives of the canal in which it is installed, as determined by the District.
+The culvert design, including invert elevation, diameter, length, and end treatment, must be consistent with the water management objectives of the canal in which it is installed, as determined solely by the District.

-If a proposed crossing will violate the 660-foot minimum spacing guideline, or result in an unacceptable head loss, then the culvert may be oversized, or a bridge may be required, at the option of the District.
+If a proposed crossing will violate the 660-foot minimum spacing guideline, or result in an unacceptable head loss, then the culvert may be oversized, or a bridge may be required, at the sole option of the District.
 The District shall determine drainage areas, invert elevations, and culvert oversizing requirements.

 Any proposed crossing requiring more than one culvert to pass the design flow under the conditions stated shall not be permitted.
 A bridge shall be required at these locations.